Meat, milk, or wool?

 have been used to control unwanted vegetation for centuries, grazing

-as a fee-based service is a relatively new opportunity for sheep producers.
+as a fee-based service is a relatively new opportunity for US sheep producers.
 Sheep are also a popular research model and some producers have developed businesses supplying animals or other products (e.g. blood) to bio-science.

 Thus, one of the first and most important decisions a shepherd must